Co-Founder of Sustain, President

-Nicole enjoys hiking, backpacking, trail running, and stand up paddle boarding.
-She loves sharing her passion for nature with others, and hopes to inspire actions that make our world a brighter, greener place.
+While Nicole enjoys hiking, backpacking, trail running, and stand up paddle boarding, she loves sharing her passion for nature with others, and hopes to inspire actions that make our world a brighter, greener place.

 Maggie Comstock is an environmental policy and sustainability professional based in Washington, D.C.
 Maggie works at Conservation International (CI) as the Director of Climate Policy.
 In this role, she leads CI’s work to support nature-based solutions to climate mitigation and adaptation within global policy frameworks.
 Maggie previously worked on Climate and Biodiversity Finance Policy at CI, including managing the organization’s overall biodiversity policy engagement with particular focus to matters related to finance.
-She also leads the organization’s work on climate finance policy, working to create the policy frameworks and models needed to unlock additional funding for nature-based solutions to climate change.

 Prior to joining CI, Maggie worked as a Policy Analyst at the U.S. Green Building Council focusing on international green building policy, sustainable cities and global market development.
 Additionally, she has extensive experience working on environmental and climate policy both domestically and abroad through her time working in the U.S. Senate, House of Representatives, UK Parliament, and Irish Parliament.
-Maggie holds a Master of Philosophy degree in Environment, Society and Development from the University of Cambridge in the United Kingdom, researching international carbon markets and their implications for developing countries.
+Maggie holds a master’s degree in Environment, Society and Development from the University of Cambridge, where she researched international carbon markets and their implications for developing countries.